nekohararin/nekohararin.github.io/README.md

 # Hi, I'm Nekohara

 I'm a software developer driven by curiosity, passion, and the joy of crafting clean, user-centric experiences.
-When I'm not staring at Swift code or debugging Bluetooth packages, you can usually find me hunting for the perfect racing line or capturing snippets of daily life.
+When I'm not staring at Swift code, you can usually find me hunting for the perfect driving line or capturing snippets of daily life.
 ---

 ### 🛠️ What I'm Working On